kashif/firedup/README.md

 # Spinningup in PyTorch

 This is an experiment to see what a clone of OpenAI's Spinning up would look like in PyTorch.
-I have only implemented VPG for now.
+I have only implemented VPG and PPO for now.